Mmoncadaisla/data-flows-template/docs/CONTRIBUTING.md

         deployment.apply()
     ```

+    The files to be committed at this point would be:

+    ```bash
+    ❯ git status
+    On branch Mmoncadaisla/add-new-flow
+    Untracked files:
+    (use "git add <file>..." to include in what will be committed) dataflows/deployments/new_deployment.py
+        dataflows/flows/new_flow.py
+        tests/unit/flows/test_new_flow.py

+    nothing added to commit but untracked files present (use "git add" to track)
+    ```

 7. If you have added a deployment definition file to the `deployments` module, add it to the `deployments._constants` module so that the CI can deploy your flow automatically upon flow/deployment file changes.

    ```python